 The Center for Hearing and Communication estimates that approximately 38 million Americans have a significant hearing loss.
 As one of the most common issues plaguing individuals over the age of 12, researchers are still studying all the possible causes of hearing loss.

-There have been significant strides made in the last century to better understand the reasons behind hearing loss.
+There have been significant strides made in the last century to better understand the many reasons behind hearing loss.
 The causes of hearing loss include: inherited, age related, noise induced, acquired from illness, ototoxic drugs, tumors or head injuries.

 It is important to understand the causes of hearing loss in order to find the right treatment.